Close Menu

 The SSA will require the payee to complete a form, each year, to account for the benefits.
 It is also possible for a Protection and Advocacy agency in your state to contact you to review your receipts and records of income and expenses for the beneficiary.

 The law requires payees to use the benefits in the beneficiary’s best interest.
-If a payee misuses benefits, they must repay the misused funds.
-If a payee is convicted of misusing funds, then they may be fined and imprisoned.
+If a payee misuses benefits, then they must repay the misused funds.
+Additionally, if a payee is convicted of misusing funds, then they may be fined and be put in prison.

 When the SSA appoints a representative payee, they are only to manage the funds from the SSA.
-A payee has

-no legal authority to manage non-Social Security income or medical matters.
+A payee has no legal authority to manage non-Social Security income or medical matters.
 A representative payee, however, may need to help a beneficiary get medical services or treatment.

 HOW THE REPRESENTATIVE PAYEE MUST USE MONTHLY BENEFITS